FelixSchladt/OxideWM/examples/config_man_page.md

 **S**
 : SHIFT key

-## MOVE COMMANDS:

-- left
-- right
-- up
-- down

-## WMCOMMANDS:

-Exec
-: Lets you atart an application
+### COMMAND

+Focus **args** [MOVEMENT]
-Focus
+: Move Focus
-: Makes you switch between applications

-GoToWorkspace
-: Makes you switch to another workspace
+Quit
+: Quit the window manager

 Kill
-: Kill the focused window
+: Kill the currently focused window

-Layout
-: Changes the layout of the currently focused application

-args:

-- horizontal
-- vertical

-- Move:

-  - Moves the window to one of the following directions
-  - args:
-    - left,
-    - right,
-    - up,
-    - down:

-- MoveToWorkspace:

-  - Moves the selected application to the selected workspace
-  - args:
-    - Number of your workspace

-MoveToWorkspaceAndFollow
-: Moves your focused application to the selected workspace and changes the focus to the according one

-Quit
-: Quit the window manager:

-Resize
-: Lets you resize your window

 Restart
+: Reloads the config and restarts components

+Layout **args** [LAYOUT]
+: Change the current layout

+GoToWorkspace **args** [WORKSPACE_ARGS]
+: Change the current workspace

+MoveToWorkspace **args** [WORKSPACE_ARGS]
+: Move the focused window to a different workspace

+MoveToWorkspaceAndFollow **args** [WORKSPACE_ARGS]
+: Move the focused window to and select a different workspace

+Exec **args** <COMMAND>
+: Execute a given command

+Fullscreen
-: Restarts the window manager
+: Toggle fullscreen mode for the focused window

-In the 'cmds' field of the configuration all keybinding for the WM are defined.
-A Command consists of an array of keys, the command, some optional arguments and should be configured like the following:
-In this example, the command opens a kitty window.
+## ARGS

+### MOVEMENT:

+Left
+: Moves to the left

+right
+: Moves to the right

+## LAYOUT

+VerticalStriped
+: windows vertically next to each other

+HorizontalStriped
+: windows a horizontally underneath each other

+None
+: if no argument is provided, the next layout is chosen

-## EXAMPLES
+## WORKSPACE_ARGS

-- keys: ["A", "t"]
-  command: Exec
-  args: "kitty"
+Next
+: next initialized workspace with a higher index than the current workspace

+Previous
+: next initialized workspace with a lower index than the current workspace

+New
+: newly initialized workspace

+Index
+: workspace with the given index